MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/latam-bra-customer-information.md

 1. Add items to the cart.
 1. Select **Add customer**, and then select **Create customer**.
 1. Specify the new customer's attributes.
-1. In the **CNPJ/CPF** field, enter the customer's CNPJ/CPF number.
+1. In the **CNPJ/CPF** field, enter the customer's CNPJ/CPF number, if it's not a foreigner.
+1. In the **IE** field, enter the customer's IE number, if it's required.
+1. In the **CCM** field, enter the customer's CCM number, if it's required.
 1. In the **Foreigner ID** field, enter the customer's foreigner ID, if it's required.
 1. Select **Add address**, and then enter the new customer's contact information and address.
 1. Save the customer record and the customer address record, and then add the customer to the transaction.
 1. Register payments for the transaction, and then finalize the transaction.
-1. Verify that the printed receipt contains the customer's CNPJ/CPF number or foreigner ID, name, and address.
+1. Verify that the printed receipt contains the customer's tax registration numbers or foreigner ID, name, and address.

 > [!NOTE]
 > If you have to specify a different customer for the transaction, you must first clear the customer information.
 Then select another customer.